GuideDecember 11, 202514 min read

 Formation TimeWeeks1-3 billion years

 Lab-grown diamonds have transformed from a niche alternative to a dominant force in the jewelry market.
-In 2025, over 52% of engagement rings now feature lab-grown diamonds, marking a historic shift in how couples approach one of life's most significant purchases.
+Over 55% of engagement rings in 2026 feature lab-grown diamonds — a historic shift in how couples approach one of life's most significant purchases.

 Are Lab-Grown Diamonds Real Diamonds?